-To avoid that happening, it’s on you to work on your retention rate, show up consistently inside your membership, give your members your time, participate in the community and pay attention to what people are struggling with.
+To avoid that happening, you need to know how to create a strong structure and “success path” (as Stu McLaren calls it in this free training) for your members, show up consistently inside your membership, participate in the community and pay attention to what people are struggling with.

 What’s more is, you need to have the desire to pay attention to what they want (so you can incorporate elements of that into your membership) and continuously improve your membership so that it evolves and matures into a place they wouldn’t think about cancelling.

 Oh, and the biggest strategy of them all?
 Listen to your members.

 Because here’s the thing…

 Your members want to know they are being heard and acknowledged.